passagemath/passagemath/src/doc/en/developer/portability_testing.rst

 interactive shell.
 For example, in combination with the above options::

-  [mkoeppe@sage worktree-local]$ SKIP_SYSTEM_PKG_INSTALL=yes SKIP_BOOTSTRAP=1 SKIP_CONFIGURE=1 tox -e local-homebrew-macos-minimal -- bash
+  [alice@localhost worktree-local]$ SKIP_SYSTEM_PKG_INSTALL=yes SKIP_BOOTSTRAP=1 SKIP_CONFIGURE=1 tox -e local-homebrew-macos-minimal -- bash

 Automatic testing on multiple platforms on GitHub Actions
 =========================================================

-The Sage source tree includes a default configuration for GitHub Actions that runs our portability tests on a multitude of platforms on every push of a tag (but not of a branch) to a repository for which GitHub Actions are enabled.
+The passagemath source tree includes a default configuration for GitHub Actions that runs our portability tests on a multitude of platforms on every push of a tag (but not of a branch) to a repository for which GitHub Actions are enabled.